StrangeBeeCorp/thehive4go/README.md

 - **v0.x.y**: API is not yet stable; breaking changes may appear in minor releases
 - **v1.0.0+**: Backwards compatibility preserved; breaking changes require major version bump

-## Contributing

-Contributions are welcome!
-Please:

-1. Open an issue to discuss proposed changes
-2. Create a feature branch with a descriptive name
-3. Implement changes with appropriate tests
-4. Ensure all quality checks pass (`make security test`)
-5. Submit a pull request

 ## License